gavrya/ts-react-vite-npm-lib-template/README.md

 git checkout --orphan gh-pages

 # Create .nojekyll GitHub-related file
-# Helps to avoid issues with the files names that starts with underscore
+# Helps to avoid issues with the file names that starts with underscore
 touch .nojekyll
 git add .nojekyll